-Among other things, the Board decided the following:
+Among other things, the Board made decisions on the following:

-- Decisions on the interim reports, full year report, annual accounts and consolidated accounts, as well as the corporate governance report.
-Accounting and auditing matters are prepared within the Auditing Committee and reported to the Board. - The dividend proposal to the AGM of SEK 9.50 per share for the 2010/2011 financial year. - Proposal to the AGM concerning guidelines for remuneration to senior executives. - Decision to continue with the present model for monitoring internal control. - Decisions were taken during the year on policy documents such as the updated financial policy and updated work plan.
+- The interim reports, full-year report, annual accounts and consolidated accounts, as well as the corporate governance report. - The dividend proposal to the AGM of SEK 9.50 per share for the 2011/2012 financial year. - Proposal to the AGM to change the basis of future allocations to the HIP incentive programme. - Proposal to the AGM concerning guidelines for remuneration to senior executives - Decision to continue with the present model for monitoring internal control. - Decisions were taken during the year on the updated work plan.

-In connection with the Board's review of the proposed Annual Report for 2012, auditor Erik Åström gave an account of the year's audit work.
+In connection with the Board's review of the proposed Annual Report for 2013, auditor Åsa Lundvall gave an account of the year's audit work.

-THE AUDITING COMMITTEE IN 2012
+THE AUDITING COMMITTEE IN 2013

-Since the statutory meeting held in conjunction with the 2012 AGM, the Auditing Committee has consisted of chairman Bo Lundquist and members Sussi Kvart and Christian Sievert.
-The committee held four meetings at which minutes were taken in 2011/2012.
+Since the statutory meeting held in conjunction with the 2013 AGM, the Auditing Committee has consisted of chairman Bo Lundquist and members Sussi Kvart and Christian Sievert.
+The committee held four meetings at which minutes were taken in 2013.